ATS-Hackerman/ATS-Hackerman/README.md

 - 🐉 Playing D&D and video games
 - 🌌 Stargazing

-Dreaming of being an astronaut, spacecraft engineer and musician 🚀
+Dreaming of being an astronaut, spacecraft engineer, musician or all three at the same time 🚀